OctopusDeploy/blog/blog/2022-01/jenkins-helm-install-guide/index.md

 ## Conclusion

 Hosting Jenkins and its agents in a Kubernetes cluster allows you to create a scalable and responsive build platform creating and destroying agents on the fly to handle elastic workloads.
-And thanks to the Jenkins helm chart, installing Jenkins and configuring the nodes requires only a few lines of YAML.
+And thanks to the Jenkins Helm chart, installing Jenkins and configuring the nodes requires only a few lines of YAML.

 In this post you learned how to:
 * Deploy Jenkins to Kubernetes.